costinchen/shim-review/README.md

 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
 Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
-[your text here] // TODO
+It also launches fwupd.

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 Skip this, if you're not using GRUB2 or systemd-boot.
 *******************************************************************************
-[your text here]
+Our GRUB2 only loads Linux kernel.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
-grub2 verifies signatures on booted kernels via shim. fwupd does not include code to launch other binaries, it can only load UEFI updates. // TODO
+grub2 verifies signatures on booted kernels via shim. fwupd does not include code to launch other binaries, it can only load UEFI updates.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?